 There is more than meets the eye when it comes to being an americanization teacher.
 For example, did you know that they make an average of $21.51 an hour?
 That's $44,743 a year!

 Between 2018 and 2028, the career is expected to grow 4% and produce 38,200 job opportunities across the U.S.

 There are certain skills that many americanization teachers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed physical stamina, patience and communication skills.
+We discovered that a lot of resumes listed communication skills, patience and resourcefulness.

 If you're interested in becoming an americanization teacher, one of the first things to consider is how much education you need.
-We've determined that 47.5% of americanization teachers have a bachelor's degree.
-In terms of higher education levels, we found that 33.9% of americanization teachers have master's degrees.
-Even though most americanization teachers have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 76.1% of americanization teachers have a bachelor's degree.
+In terms of higher education levels, we found that 15.9% of americanization teachers have master's degrees.
+Even though most americanization teachers have a college degree, it's impossible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become an americanization teacher.
 When we researched the most common majors for an americanization teacher, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on americanization teacher resumes include doctoral degree degrees or associate degree degrees.
+Other degrees that we often see on americanization teacher resumes include associate degree degrees or doctoral degree degrees.